Carie Graves: Early life

-College
+Rowing career

+Collegiate

 Graves's first experience with rowing was as a walk-on when she was a sophomore at the University of Wisconsin–Madison in the fall of 1973.
 In the spring of 1975 her team won the women's national championships in Princeton, New Jersey.
 Her first international success came in 1975 when she won a silver medal in the eight-oared shell at the World Championships, as part of what came to be known as the "Red Rose Crew", coached by Harry Parker.